 Don’t Go Into the Wilderness Alone

-It is always best to have someone go with when you go out bird watching, hiking or camping.
+It is always best to have someone go with you when you go out bird watching, hiking, or camping.
 That way there will be someone who can go for help in an emergency.
 If one of you is bitten by a rattlesnake the other person can get help.
 If you are on your own you have no choice but to go for help yourself.